hapax/hapax.github.io/assets/chuzenji.md

 </div>
 </figure>

-The owl perches next to a beached dinghy wreathed in creepers.
+Less disquieting is the owl, perched on remnants of the tree from which it was carved.
-It pauses, head cocked, as if it has just heard a vole in the undergrowth.
+It pauses, head cocked, as if alerted to a vole in the undergrowth.

 In the light of another time, I imagine our daytrippers staying here: otouto finds a small wooden plane in the souvenir store; Otousan